jnear/cs211-data-privacy/index.md

 ## Announcements

+**9/17/19**: [Homework 2](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%202.ipynb) has been posted.
+It is due on Friday, September 27, at 5:00pm.

 **9/13/19**: Due to a travel delay, there will be no class today (9/13).
 I have delayed the submission deadline for Homework 1 to next Tuesday.

 **9/9/19**: I have posted the first three sets of [course notes](https://github.com/jnear/cs295-data-privacy/tree/master/notes), which may be helpful in completing the first homework assignment.